 Best Known For

-Richard Blanco is the fifth inaugural poet of the United States, the first Latino and openly gay-identified person to hold the position.
+Richard Blanco is the fifth inaugural poet of the United States, as well as the first Latino, first openly gay-identified and youngest person to hold the position to date.

 Think you know about Biography?